 There’s a lot of online chatter among environmentalists — professionals and amateurs alike — about the wasteful nature of K-Cups, those tiny plastic pods for single-serve coffeemakers.
+Even the inventor of K-Cups thinks they’re a terrible idea in hindsight.

 Unfortunately there’s not much we can do about that now — K-Cups are here, and there’s no sign of stopping them.
-Instead, we can do what we do in any challenging situation: Make the best of it.
+Instead, we can do what we do in any challenging situation: make the best of it.

 To keep some of them out of our landfills, why not try reusing K-Cups?